Méthode de Recherche en Psychologie: A full breakdown

 The choice of research method depends on several factors, including:

 - Research question: The type of question being asked will dictate the appropriate method.
-For example, experimental research is best suited for testing causal relationships, while correlational research is better for exploring relationships between variables.
+As an example, experimental research is best suited for testing causal relationships, while correlational research is better for exploring relationships between variables.

 - Resources: Time, budget, and access to participants will influence the feasibility of different methods.